 The College is authorized to offer financial assistance through grants, payment plans, loans, grants and scholarships for those who qualify.
-Grants and scholarships are available through our membership with the Mainting Schools; grants and scholarships are limited to certain times of the year and specific qualifications and requirements.
+Grants and scholarships are available through our membership with the American Association of Cosmetology Schools; grants and scholarships are limited to certain times of the year and specific qualifications and requirements.
 A scholarship application requires a formal application, salon visit and recommendation by a school or salon professional.